avatorl/bambu-a1-g-code/change-filament/README.md

 # Manual filament change for Bambu Lab A1 without AMS

+## About

 This method allows multi-color printing without using the AMS.
-It supports models with multiple colors on the same layer.
-Manual filament replacement is required, so it is practical only for flat models (keychains, signs, labels, maps, decorations and so on) or for models where multi-color printing (labels, logos) is needed only on the bottom and/or top surfaces.
-It is not suitable for models that require dozens or hundreds of filament changes.
+It supports 3D models with multiple colors on the same layer.
+Manual filament replacement is required, so it is practical only for flat models (keychains, signs, labels, maps, decorations, etc.) or for models where multi-color printing is needed only on the bottom and/or top surfaces.
+It is not suitable for models that require hundreds of filament changes.

+### Supported features

+➡️ Automated filament unload before pause (just pull it out, with no need to use the _Unload_ menu)

+➡️ Pause with sound notification (if sound is enabled in _Print Options_ in Bambu Studio)

+➡️ Sound notification ([Morse code](https://en.wikipedia.org/wiki/Morse_code)) indicating which filament # should be inserted (if sound is enabled in _Print Options_ in Bambu Studio)

+➡️ Automated filament load after pressing Resume Printing (just push the new filament in and press Resume Printing, with no need to use the Load menu)

+➡️ Flushing (in accordance with _Falshing volumes_ in Bambu Studio)

+➡️ Flow dynamics calibration for each color (if enabled before printing) ❗ testing required to make sure it really works

-An example of multi-color model printer using this method:
+### An example of a multi-color model printed using this method

 <img src="https://github.com/user-attachments/assets/435a6253-d006-457c-8e5f-e64e57a1cacc" alt="Description" width="300">

+---

 ## Create Printer Preset